 Occasional pain is a natural part of life.
-Everyone understands the experience of headaches and back pain, or pain after undergoing a medical procedure.
-For some people, however, pain is the predominant influence in their lives and dictates the way they function every day.
+Nearly everyone understands the experience of headaches and back pain, or pain after a medical procedure.
+For some people, however, pain is the predominant influence in their lives and dictates how they function every day.

-The Brigham and Women’s Hospital Center for Pain Therapy and Research encompasses two programs: clinical care and education is provided through the Pain Management Center, and basic science and clinical research is conducted through the Pain Research Center.
+The Brigham and Women’s Hospital Center for Pain Therapy and Research encompasses two programs: Clinical care and education, which is provided through the Center for Pain Medicine, and basic science and clinical research, which is conducted through the Pain Research Center.

-Learn more about referrals to our Pain Management Center.
+Learn more about referrals to the Center for Pain Medicine.